gvwilson/thirdbit/src/fiction/iffy/index.md

 but they had some new ideas about how to make it work, and they were desperate."

-She looked past Iffy at some long-ago memory.
+She gestured at the room.
 "So they built this and locked the door behind them.
 Nothing in, nothing out, just a handful of the smartest human beings alive and enough equipment to settle Mars."